akilby/drug_pricing/README.md

 ## Setup Instructions

 ### 1. Environment variables
-This project utilizes the python "dotenv" package to read sensitive information as environment variables.
-This information is not tracked on version control, so you populate your own credentials by following the below instructions.
+This project utilizes the python `dotenv` package to read sensitive information as environment variables.  **For this project to run properly, you need to:** fill in your own credentials in the `.sample-env` file and rename the file as `.env`.

-A. Create a file named `.env` in the project root

-B. Store the following variables in there with your own credentials/info

-*Reddit credentials*
-- RUSERNAME: your Reddit username
-- RPASSWORD: your Reddit password
-- RCLIENT_ID: your Reddit API client id
-- RSECRET_KEY: your Reddit API secret key
-- RUSER_AGENT: the identifier you use for your machine

-*Mongo credentials*
-- PORT: the port you plan to run mongo on (27017 is default)
-- DB_NAME: the name of your mongo database
-- HOST: the database hostname
-- MUSERNAME: the username for the database
-- MPASSWORD: the password for the database

-Checkout [here](https://www.reddit.com/dev/api/oauth/) for help with Reddit API setup.
+Checkout [here](https://www.reddit.com/dev/api/oauth/) for help with Reddit API setup if needed.

 ### 2. Install dependencies
 Run `pipenv install` to install all dependencies